pimsmath/susansmathgames/README.md

 The content of the website is (almost) pure markdown so it should build with most versions of Hugo, but we recommend something above v0.64.0 (currently we are using v0.80.0).
-This branch uses the [anake](https://themes.gohugo.io/gohugo-theme-ananke) which has been installed as a hugo module.
+This branch uses the
+[anake theme](https://themes.gohugo.io/gohugo-theme-ananke) which has been installed as a hugo module.

 ### Clone and Build/Deploy